paullatzelsperger/VendingMachineApi/README.md

 This is my solution to a coding challenge posed by MVP Match, for original instructions see [here](https://mvpmatch.notion.site/Backend-1-9a5476e6cb7848ec9f620ce8a64c0d06).

-These are the assumptions and changes I made:
+These are the assumptions and adaptations I made:

 - I used Basic Auth even though it is deemed unsecure, because it was the most straight-forward for testing, debugging and developing.
 Switching it out for JWT or oAuth would not be too hard, but API tests would have to be adapted.
+The entire API is sessionless.
-- The project is self-hosted (as opposed to: hosted by an IIS instance)
+- The project is self-hosted (as opposed to: hosted by an IIS instance).
+This it can be started much like a traditional program, or a Spring Boot app.
+The Webserver is embedded in the application.
 - The application does not perform any password hashing on its own, again for simplicity's sake.
-It is assumed that in production enviroments they would be hashed and salted and stored in a safe location, e.g. something like Azure Keyvault or Hashicorp Vault
+It is assumed that in production enviroments they would be hashed and salted and stored in a safe location, e.g. something like Azure Keyvault or Hashicorp Vault.
+The application treats passwords as opaque strings assuming that API clients enforce any password complexity requirements and perform the hashing.
 - Added the `admin` role: in addition to the `buyer` and `seller` role, the `admin` role was added.
 I did this to improve security of the `/user` API.
 Only admins can see all users, or see, modify and delete other users.
 However, every user can see, update and delete its own record.
-- Use persistence: currently all data retention happens in-memory (c.f. [`IEntityStore.cs`](VendingMachine.Api/DataAccess/IEntityStore.cs)).
+- In-memory stores: currently all data retention happens in-memory (c.f. [`IEntityStore.cs`](VendingMachine.Api/DataAccess/IEntityStore.cs)).
 Using EF Core, this could be swapped out for a persistent storage, such as Postgres.
+- Ownership of a product cannot be transferred: the spec states:
+  > while POST, PUT and DELETE can be called only by the seller user who created the product

+  which - taken literally - means that transferring ownership would make it impossible to track the _original_ creator.

 ## Project structure
 The project is written in .NET 6 using the C# 10 language level.
 The solution consists of 3 projects:
-- `VendingMachine.Api`: contains all domain models, services, application glue code and api controllers etc.
+- `VendingMachine.Api`: contains all domain models, services, application glue code and api controllers etc. This is the application project itself.
 - `VendingMachine.Test`: contains unit tests for all the services
 - `VendingMachine.IntegrationTest`: contains integrations/e2e tests for all controllers